tarasowski/javascript-pocketguide/nodejs/003_node-modules.md

 ### The require object

-There is nothing special about `require?.
+There is nothing special about `require`?.
 It’s an object that acts mainly as a function that takes a module name or path and returns the `module.exports` object.
 We can simply override the require object with our own logic if we want to.